Which Five Industries Are Most Vulnerable to Cybercrime?

 4. Energy & Utilities

 Energy and utility companies are critical to our nation’s stability and security.
-Leaving important infrastructure vulnerable to cyberattacks can have dire consequences.
+Unfortunately, they draw cyberattackers due to their status as critical infrastructure, where operational disruption can trigger blackouts or service failures affecting millions.

 According to the U.S. Government Accountability Office (USGAO), our grid distribution system has grown more vulnerable.
 This is partly because their operational technology increasingly allows remote access.
 Another issue is more connections to business networks.
 These openings could allow hackers to access those systems and disrupt operations.